Bladder Pump Operating Principles

 4. Pressure is re-applied to the Drive Line, compressing the Bladder, and raising the level in the Sample Line closer to the surface.

-After repeated cycles of pressure and vent, water in the Sample Line is expelled at surface in a gentle pulsating flow.
+After repeated cycles of pressure and vent, water in the Sample Line is discharged at surface in a gentle pulsating flow.